 We set out to research which platforms others were using.
 Google Cloud was a popular option, but we wanted a more local solution.
 We also did not want to be yet another provider in the haystack launching a hosting service on Google Cloud.
 So we decided to look for a local provider who could give us the extra resources needed to deliver blazing-fast WordPress & WooCommerce hosting.
 We spent a lot of time researching, contacting and meeting with potential providers.

 Our most significant issues were pricing, flexibility and reliability.
 We were looking for a company who we could grow with.
 But at the end of the day, there was always something missing making our infrastructure stack hard to achieve.
-We also looked at an option to host our own hardware at co-location to get exactly the services we wanted but at a smaller scale.
+We also looked at an option to host our own hardware at a co-location to get exactly the services we wanted but at a smaller scale.
 However, this proved way too expensive.

 After trying a few cloud services out there, we stumbled upon UpCloud and made a few comparisons.
 With many similarities to our values at Kepler Hosting, we felt immediately familiar with the way UpCloud runs things.
 And to top it all off, we learned that UpCloud was planning to expand its network in Sweden in the near future which sealed the deal!

 Kepler Hosting is using UpCloud as our base “server & datacenter” provider.
 We run our services using powerful containers with just the right amount of resources for a set number of sites.
 Then we add our infrastructure on top without revealing our trade secrets.